-The American Lung Association's “State of the Air” 2022 is the result of the hard work of many.
+The American Lung Association “State of the Air” 2023 is the result of the hard work of many.

-We would like to thank: Allen S. Lefohn of A.S.L. and Associates, who compiled the data; John Balmes, M.D., who served as expert volunteer reviewer for the health impacts section; Randy Tibbott of Our Designs, Inc., who designed the print version; Doug Manners, a volunteer writer/editor in Denver, CO, who helped with story collection, and storytellers Bailey Bliss, Jaime Klein, Lee Malin and Alia Vinson.
+We would like to thank: Allen S. Lefohn of A.S.L. and Associates, who compiled the data; John Balmes, M.D., who served as expert volunteer reviewer for the health impacts section; Randy Tibbott of Our Designs, Inc., who designed the print version; Doug Manners, a volunteer writer/editor in Denver, CO, who helped with story collection, and storytellers Martha Coello, Lynn de Freitas, Joanne Kilgour and Jenny Wynn.

-“State of the Air” 2022 would not have been possible but for the twenty years of inspiration, dedication and hard work of the late Janice E. Nolen.
-We miss her every day.
+“State of the Air” 2023 would not have been possible but for the twenty years of inspiration, dedication and hard work of the late Janice E. Nolen.
+We still miss her every day.

 American Lung Association